ai-mode/ai-mode/README.md

 ### Customization of chat mode.

 - `(setq ai-chat--prompt "SuperAI>")` - changing the greeting
-- `(setq ai--chat--buffer-context-size 10)` - changing the context size
+- `(setq ai-chat--buffer-context-size 10)` - changing the context size

 If you want to write your own backend, take a look at the source code of the `ai-openai--chat-async-send-context` function.